vuxcode/pr1-project-Thaisthetic/time-report.md

 - To do next session

 Look into modular programming.
 I've been looking around, and I think that's what I need for my project.
 Basically just take what I've learned so far and implement it into reusable modules of code.
+This could mean I have to rewrite everything from scratch, but rather that than having a program that literally isn't working.

 Now playing: The All-Time Greatest Hits of Roy Orbison, double-LP, 1974 press.